FontoXML/fontoxpath/CONTRIBUTING.md

 |The XQUTS tests|`npm run xqutstests`|
 |The XQUTS XQueryX tests|`npm run xqutstestsxqueryx`|

 They all run in Node.
-By running the tests with the `--inspect` flag, they can be debugged: `npm run test -- --inspect --inspect-brk`.
+By running the tests with the `--inspect` flag, they can be debugged by the browser: `npm run test -- --inspect --inspect-brk`.
 The tests can also be executed with the built version of fontoxpath.
 Use the `--dist` flag to do so: `npm run qt3test -- --dist`.
 The unit tests can be executed using `npm run integrationtests`

 The JavaScript unit tests can be used while developing, since they run quite fast.
 The other tests can be used to verify your implementation but they are quite slow.
 Running all of them will likely take several minutes.

-New JavaScript tests can be added to a `*.tests.js` file somewhere in the `test/specs` folder.
+New JavaScript tests can be added to a `*.tests.ts` file somewhere in the `test/specs` folder.
 Try to add a new test in a file with tests about similar functions.

+If you want to create a new test file, it should be placed in the`test/specs/expressions` folder if the tests can only be ran against the unminified code.
+If they do not require minified code (ie. use only public, external API, they can be placed in the `test/specs/parsing` folder.

 If you expect new tests to succeed run `npm run alltests -- --regenerate`, this will update the csv files which contain failing tests.
 Use `git` to find differences.

-If you are adding a new feature, edit the file `test/runnableTestSets.csv`.
+If you are adding a new feature, don't forget to edit the file `test/runnableTestSets.csv`.
 This file disables tests for features we have not yet implemented.